guillaumew16/guillaumew16.github.io/_posts/2021-12-16-FRDT_exp_classif.md

 AdaBoost to have similar regularization behavior for all of them.

-Note that AdaBoost is thus strongly reminiscent of the Frank-Wolfe-like method obtained by what we called the "[fully dual](/math/2021/09/03/FRDT_zoo_primal_dual.html#duality-gap-formulation-and-fully-dual-approach-the-frank-wolfe-algorithm) approach":
+Note that AdaBoost is thus strongly reminiscent of the Frank-Wolfe-like method obtained by what we called the "fully dual approach" [last time](/blog/2021/FRDT_zoo_primal_dual#duality-gap-formulation-and-fully-dual-approach-the-frank-wolfe-algorithm):

 $$\begin{aligned}
     w_0, a_0 & ~\text{such that}~ a_0 \in \partial \widetilde{\mathcal{L}}(Vw_0) \\